imanidev/pong_game/README.md

 - The game logic is applied using JavaScript, with CSS used for styling

-- The game uses an object-oriented approach where the game board, paddles and ball are all objects  with their own properties.
-This allows for more functionality to be added to the game in the future if needed
+- The game uses an object-oriented approach where the game board, paddles and ball are all objects  with its own properties.
+This allows for more functionality to be added to the game in the future

+-

 ## Unsolved Issues